ThemeBoy/SportsPress-for-Baseball/readme.txt

 Yes, CSV importers are included with the core SportsPress plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.

 == Changelog ==

+= 1.0 =
+* Feature - Add configuration setting to treat decimals as partial innings in player performance for IP.

 = 0.9.2 =
 * Feature - Apply default sport setting for smoother installation.